spaceships/circuit-synthesis/Readme.md

 circuit-synthesis
 =================

-This project contains three different arithmetic circuit compilers.
+This repo contains three different arithmetic circuit compilers, which are used to compile low multiplicative degree arithmetic circuits for use in [5Gen-C](https://eprint.iacr.org/2017/826).
+These tools can also be used to generate circuits for garbled circuits.
+Anyone who needs to muck about with arithmetic circuits in Haskell might find these tools useful as well.

 * `cxs`: a Haskell DSL for constructing and optimizing arithmetic circuits.
-* `scripts/c2v`: a shell script that transforms Cryptol into arithemtic circuits using `yosys`.
+* `scripts/c2v`: a shell script that transforms Cryptol into arithmetic circuits using `yosys`.
-* `scripts/c2a`: a shell script that transforms Cryptol into arithemtic circuits using `abc`.
+* `scripts/c2a`: a shell script that transforms Cryptol into arithmetic circuits using `abc`.

 cxs
 ---